BakiRhina/Titanic/README.md

 - More than half of the people died (~61%)
 - Among men, 81 % died, 468 out of 549. **(This can be useful so as if 'Sex' is a man, 'Survival' is probably 0)**
 - Among women, 74 % survived, 233 out of 314 **(This can be useful so as if 'Sex' is a woman, 'Survival' is probably 1)**

+### Age and survival analysis

+In this analysis ages are separated in different classes.
+Since Titanic sank in 1912, age ranges are designed according to the same period:

+- Infant: [0, 2] years old
+- Child: (2, 12] years old
+- Adolescent: (12, 18] years old
+- Young: (18, 25] years old
+- Middle-aged: (25, 40] years old
+- Adult: (40, 60] years old
+- Elderly: (60+) years old

+The following chart show the number of people in each class, the number of people who survived (in light green) and the number who didn't (in red).
+The percentage shows the survability of each class.

+#### Useful insights

+- Most people is between 20 and 40 years old
+- Elder people had less chance of survival while infants survived the most (in %, not number)
+- Although in some cases it is possible to predict if the person survived or not with enough probability by just looking at the age (**elder** 23% of survival, 77% death or **Infant** 62% survival), other age ranges are more difficult to allocate with confidence.